 MSR Dromedary (urethane-lined cordura, 235 grams including carrying strap).
 Though capacity is nominally 6L, in practice I can only fill to about 5.5L under field conditions.

 MSR Dromedary bladders are the only water bladders I trust.
-I absolutely do not trust the Platypus and similar polyethylene bladders.
-Aside from being prone to cracking and leaking, these polyethylene bladders have sharp edges, which tend to cut other items in the pack, and the clear plastic promotes growth of algae.
-The weak point of MSR bladders is the seam between hard plastic opening and fabric.
-This seam is much weaker on the MSR Dromlite than the MSR Dromedary, due to the much lighter fabric on the former.
+I absolutely do not trust Platypus and similar polyethylene bladders.
+Aside from being prone to cracking and leaking, these polyethylene bladders have sharp edges, which tend to cut other items in pack, and clear plastic promotes growth of algae.
+Weak point of MSR bladders is seam between hard plastic opening and fabric.
+This seam is much weaker on MSR Dromlite than MSR Dromedary, due to much lighter fabric on the former.
 I experienced such a seam breakage on a 4 liter MSR Dromlite after about a month of usage.
 I also heard reports of other backpackers on the PCT having damage to this seam on their MSR Dromlites.
-Dromedaries weighs more than Dromlites (or Platypus and similar polyethylene bladders), but I am far more concerned about reliability than a small amount of extra weight where water bladders is concerned.
-Even if using the stronger Dromedary, I advise inserting a finger in the opening to hold the bladder while filling, rather than using the handle, so as to reduce stress on the opening to fabric seam, since this is the weak point of these bladders.
+Dromedaries weighs more than Dromlites (or Platypus and similar polyethylene bladders), but I am far more concerned about reliability than small amount of extra weight where water bladders is concerned.
+Even if using stronger Dromedary bladder, I advise minimizing use of handle while filling, so as to reduce stress on opening to fabric seam, since this is the weak point of these bladders.

-In addition to failure of the plastic opening to fabric seam, pinhole punctures are also possible with Dromedary bladders.
-I have been able to fix three such pinhole punctures so far by drying the bladder, then applying a thick coat of McNett seamgrip to the puncture from either outside, inside or both sides of the bladder.
-Seamgrip is polyurethane, same as what the MSR bladders use to waterproof the cordura nylon shell.
-Bring along several 1/4 oz tubes of seamgrip in the repair kit, rather than a single large tube, since seamgrip tends to dry up once the seal on the tube is broken, even if the cap is replaced securely.
+In addition to failure of plastic opening to fabric seam, pinhole punctures are also possible with Dromedary bladders.
+I have been able to fix three such pinhole punctures so far by drying bladder, then applying a thick coat of McNett seamgrip to puncture from either outside, inside or both sides of bladder.
+Seamgrip is polyurethane, same as what MSR bladders use to waterproof cordura nylon shell.
+Bring along several 1/4 oz tubes of seamgrip in repair kit, rather than a single large tube, since seamgrip tends to dry up once seal on tube is broken, even if cap is replaced securely.
 I tried but was unable to fix a slow leak due to seam failure between plastic opening and fabric.

-Another failure is the threads on the MSR 3-in-1 cap can go bad, so that there is a slow leak, especially when the bladder is put under pressure.
-The 3-in-1 cap in my toiletries kit serves as a spare.
+Another failure is threads on MSR 3-in-1 cap can go bad, so that there is a slow leak, especially when bladder is put under pressure.
+Carry spare 3-in-1 cap for this case, or use one of cap from 600ml bottles.